The 8 Best Proofreading Courses for Editors and Writers

-Maybe you’re a students who’s looking to secure those A*s, or a freelance writer who just needs to make sure all your submissions are flawless.
+Maybe you’re a student who’s looking to secure those A*s or a freelance writer who just needs to make sure all your submissions are flawless.
 Maybe you’re considering proofreading as a career but do not have the time or resources to invest in an extensive program.
 In other words, you’re probably looking for a shorter course that can give you an overview of the proofreading craft.
 If that’s the case, you may wish to consider these two courses.
-They don’t go into specific details like how to collaborate on a digital document or manage the nitty-gritty of formatting, but they do cover basic grammar and most major types of editing, and not just proofreading.
+They don’t go into specific details like collaborating on a digital document or managing the nitty-gritty of formatting.
+Still, they do cover basic grammar and most major types of editing, and not just proofreading.

 Writing Editing Masterclass (Skillshare)

 🎯 Perfect for: someone looking for a course with low time commitment

 💰 Cost: Lesson transcripts available for free.
 Sign up here.

 This goes a little bit beyond just proofreading: the teacher (a professional writer and editor) provides an overview of writing structure, copyediting, and proofreading — all within three hours of lectures.
 If you’re signing up for a free 14-day trial of a premium Skillshare account at the end of the program, you get an optional test.
 For those hoping to learn the basics of proofreading but do not have a lot of time, this can be a suitable course.

 How to Find & Correct Writing Errors (Udemy)

 💰 Cost: $129.99.
 Sign up here.

 Duncan Koerber — the instructor of this course — has experience working at newspapers and magazines.
 He’s also taught at university level and created several popular online editing courses, including this one on Udemy.
 It includes 19 lectures that you can watch in your own time, covering editing techniques and technical guidance regarding styles and formatting.
 So while it doesn’t provide a certificate, this Udemy course will equip you with the skills needed to proofread your own work without a hitch.